Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-install-ai-unlimited-jupyter.md

 ```
 Retrieve the Jupyter token:

-a.
-List the currently running containers, and identify the name of the JupyterLab container.
+1. List the currently running containers, and identify the name of the JupyterLab container.

 ```bash
 docker ps
 ```
-b.
-Search for occurrences of the string 'Token' in the container's logs.
+2. Search for occurrences of the string 'Token' in the container's logs.

 ```bash
 docker logs <container_name> | grep 'Token'